Bruck1701/100DaysOfCloud/Journey/010/Readme.md

 ## Health Checks

-The EC2 Checkbox means that if the EC2 instance fails (operating system crash for example), ASG will replace it.
+The EC2 Checkbox means that if the EC2 instance fails (operating system crash, for example), ASG will replace it.
-The ELB health check means that if the Load Balancer check from within the target group fails (the app stops responding), The Auto Scaling group will terminate that instance and create a new one automatically!
+The ELB health check means that if the Load Balancer check from within the target group fails (the app stops responding), the Auto Scaling group will terminate that instance and create a new one automatically!
 For this guide, I'll skip the additional settings.